You are here:

 Prepares students to make better informed financial decisions in a complicated world.
 A practical, relatively nontechnical course designed to help the student identify and plan to meet their financial goals.

 An introductory course in recording, classifying, summarizing, and interpreting the basic business transaction.
 Emphasizes problems of classification and interpretation of accounts and preparation of financial statements.

 ACCOUNTING FOR MANAGERIAL DECISION-MAKING

 An introduction to the various components of managerial accounting.
 Emphasis is placed on managerial problem-solving techniques and the analysis of the results.
 Accounting systems, costing procedures, cost-volume profit relationships, managerial control processes, and the use of computers as aids to decision-making are studied.
 Students gain hands-on experience with various computer applications of managerial accounting.
 Prerequisite: ACCT 110.

 COST AND BUDGETARY ACCOUNTING THEORY

 Methods of accounting for material, labor, and factory overhead expenses consumed in manufacturing using job order, process, and standard costing techniques.
 Prerequisite: ACCT 110.

 A study of the preparation and use of budgets.
 Includes study of financial data as a means of analyzing, interpreting, and using financial statements.
 Prerequisite: ACCT 110.

 A study of the sources and principles of law in general.
 Focuses on the application of these principles to the law of contracts, agency, negotiable instruments, and legal associations.

 LEGAL AND ETHICAL ISSUES FOR ACCOUNTANTS

 A study of the fundamentals of law related to the forms of business, real property, wills, and estates.
 Emphasizes the accountant’s legal liability and the American Institute of Certified Public Accountants Code of Professional Conduct.

 ACCOUNTING INFORMATION SYSTEMS

 An introduction to design and use of accounting information systems (AIS) and design and implementation of control systems in AIS.
-An introduction to the theory and practice of fund accounting.
 Prerequisite: ACCT 110.

 INTERMEDIATE ACCOUNTING THEORY I